An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

-To form our approximation, we introduce a vector of data weights, $\w = (w_1, \ldots, w_N)$, where $w_n$ is the weight for the $n$th data point.
+To form a Taylor series approximation to the act of leaving out datapoints, we introduce a vector of data weights, $\w = (w_1, \ldots, w_N)$, where $w_n$ is the weight for the $n$-th data point.
 We recover the original data set by giving every data point a weight of 1: $\w = \onevec = (1, \ldots, 1)$.
 We can denote a subset of the original data as follows: start with $\w = \onevec$; then, if the data point indexed by $n$ is left out, set $w_n = 0$.
 We can collect weightings corresponding to all data subsets that drop no more than 100$\alpha$\% of the original data as follows:

-Our main idea will be to form a Taylor expansion of our quantity of interest $\phi$ as a function of the weights, rather than recalculate $\phi$ for each data subset (i.e., for each reweighting).
+Our approximation will be to form a Taylor expansion of our quantity of interest $\thetafun$ as a function of the weights, rather than recalculate $\thetafun$ for each data subset (i.e., for each reweighting).

 To that end, we first reformulate our setup, now with the weights $\w$; note that we recover the original problem (for the full data) above by setting $\w=\onevec$ in what follows.
 Let $\thetahat(\w)$ be our parameter estimate at the weighted data set described by $\w$.
 Namely, $\thetahat(\w)$ is the solution to the weighted estimating equation